Medical Education

 Peer-to-Peer Tutoring

 The Peer-to-Peer (P2P) Tutoring Program provides an additional level of academic support to medical students, while providing an opportunity for upper-level classmate tutors to reinforce their knowledge and critical thinking skills.
 All Georgetown medical students receive up to two hours/week of tutoring, covered by the school.
-Additional hours must be approved by the Dean for Students.
+Additional hours must be approved by the Vice Dean for Student Affairs.

 20171001_jackthebulldogskateboard-52